GissySC/lab-vue-c-basics/README.md

 This challenge has two parts:

 - First, you just need to insert a mathematical operation inside your HTML and see what happens.
-Something as simple as `2 + 2` is enough here.
+Something as simple as `2 + 2` is enough he re.
 - Then, the real challenge begins: you have to "print" a `string` on your template, with a twist: this string has to be returned by a function and read the data stored in other reactive variables.
 Hint: [this article](https://vuejs.org/guide/essentials/computed.html#basic-example) can shed some light on how you can do this.

 ### Iteration 3 | Show an element only if a particular property is set to `true`